Home Alcohol / WineWine bars in Paris, my favorite spots

-If you have been following my blog for a little while, you must know that I am a huge wine lover and that it is a subject I am passionate about (I even have a section on the blog dedicated to it)!
-I love setting off to discover appellations, going wine tourism, and unearthing a few great addresses related to wine.
-Today, I am sharing a short article on the blog that gathers a selection of several good wine bars that I have had the opportunity to try out in Paris.
-Most of them are also what are called “eatery cellars” that offer plates to share in addition to their beautiful bottles.
+If you’ve been following my blog for a little while, you must know that I am a huge wine lover and that it is a subject I am passionate about (I even have a section on the blog dedicated to it)!
+I love going out to discover appellations, practicing wine tourism, and uncovering some great addresses related to wine.
+Today, I’m offering a little article on the blog that gathers a selection of several great wine bars that I’ve had the chance to test in Paris.
+And most of them are also what we call “caves à manger” (wine cellar bistros), which offer plates to share in addition to their beautiful bottles.

-As is my habit for this type of article, I will regularly update it with my new discoveries to keep sharing my best Parisian wine bar addresses with you!
+As usual with this type of article, I will update it regularly with my new discoveries so I can keep sharing my best Parisian wine bar recommendations with you!

 _

-Les Amoureuses Bis is an eatery cellar and wine bar located near the Place de la Bastille.
-This address is the younger sibling of the restaurant Les Amoureuses, opened about 3 years ago by Alena Iampolskaia and Benjamin Leroy.
-Here, we find a very beautiful, curated selection of wines and a friendly atmosphere around one large, unique sharing table.
-Regarding the wines, I recommend letting yourself be guided by Alena‘s favorites, which will take you off the beaten path.
+Les Amoureuses Bis is a cave à manger (wine cellar bistro) and a wine bar located near Place de la Bastille.
+This address is the little sister of the restaurant Les Amoureuses, opened about 3 years ago by Alena Iampolskaia and Benjamin Leroy.
+Here, you’ll find a very beautiful and refined selection of wines and a friendly atmosphere centered around one large communal table.
+When it comes to the wines, I recommend letting yourself be guided by Alena‘s personal favorites, which will take you off the beaten path.

-This haven for food lovers offers plates to share—simple, but well-made and featuring good products.
-For example, revisited spicy tuna makis, egg mayonnaise, homemade hand-cut beef tartare, or even the melty, nostalgic croque with Comté and ham.
-And to end on a sweet note, we indulged in an airy chocolate mousse, accompanied by a small glass of Ratafia.
+This gastronomic hideout offers plates to share, simple but well-executed and featuring quality products.
+Think, for example, of the revisited spicy tuna makis, egg mayonnaise, the homemade knife-cut beef tartare, or even the melty, nostalgic croque with Comté cheese and ham.
+And to finish on a sweet note, we let ourselves be tempted by an airy chocolate mousse, accompanied by a small glass of Ratafia.

 Tested in 2025 - Invitation